 The study tour programme was developed after identifying the sector focused on our participants and their sector work experience and preferences.
 We also arranged personal consultations with a number of organisations at the request of our tour participants.

 Feedback from participants:

 "The tour was useful both as a way to study the Spanish scene and to meet other Ukrainian participants and discuss potential collaborations with them.
 When I got home I was filled with real inspiration to pursue some new projects and review the approaches to process within our NGO".

-Katerina Radchenko, photographer and researcher, director of Art Travel NGO, based in Odesa, Ukraine
+Kateryna Radchenko, photographer and researcher, director of NGO Art Travel , based in Odesa, Ukraine

 Feedback from our tour organiser